 Aidan qualified from Victoria University of Wellington in 2007 with a Bachelor of Laws and a Bachelor of Arts with Honours (First Class).
 He was admitted as a Barrister and Solicitor of the High Court of New Zealand in 2008.
 Between 2008 and 2011, Aidan worked at Russell McVeagh, New Zealand’s premier commercial law firm.
 While there, Aidan worked on a broad range of litigation matters, predominantly in the areas of financial services, insurance and oil and gas joint ventures.
 He also has extensive experience in public law advocacy matters, particularly concerning financial regulation.
 Aidan has appeared as junior counsel in commercial cases in the New Zealand Supreme Court, Court of Appeal and High Court, and as sole counsel in the New Zealand High Court and District Courts.
 Click here to view full bio.

 Nikki received a first class honours degree in law from Nottingham Trent University (top in her year).
 She was awarded the Vice Chancellors prize for being the most outstanding student and went on to obtain a distinction in the legal practice course at Nottingham Law School.
 Nikki qualified as a solicitor in 2007 and joined Quinn Emanuel in 2012.
 She has a broad range of experience of complex and multi-jurisdictional disputes and has acted on a number of high profile civil fraud cases.
-Nikki is currently president of the Junior London Solicitors Litigation Association.
+Nikki is a current committee member and former president of the Junior London Solicitors Litigation Association.
 Click here to view full bio.

 Bridie graduated from the University of Canterbury, Christchurch, New Zealand, with a BA (Political Science) and LLB (Honours) in 2007.
 She was also admitted as a Barrister and Solicitor of the High Court of New Zealand in 2007.
 From 2007-2011 she practiced at Buddle Findlay, one of New Zealand’s leading commercial law firms, working on a variety of litigious and insolvency related matters including banking and financial services litigation, fraud investigations and complex contractual disputes.
 Bridie has a particular interest in insolvency and restructuring law, having worked on several high profile New Zealand finance company failures involving billions of dollars.
 In the United Kingdom, Bridie has worked on a range of matters including professional liability disputes and commercially complex restructuring and insolvency files.
 Bridie has appeared as both as sole counsel and as junior counsel in the New Zealand Court of Appeal, High Court and District Court.
 Click here to view full bio.